bhermse/node-api-tests/README.md

 You will see location information from IP API along with sample posts from [{JSON} Placeholder](https://jsonplaceholder.typicode.com/).

 Posts from {JSON} Placeholder will refresh every minute.

+### TODO:

+- Have part of the home page template server-rendered and part of it dynamic.
+Currently IP data is fetched server-side but the template is built client-side along with post data.
+- Server-side caching of IP lookup should be switched to Redis.
+See [note](https://www.npmjs.com/package/axios-cache-adapter) about Axios in-memory caching for Node.
+Also Consider switching to [node-fetch-cache](https://www.npmjs.com/package/node-fetch-cache) rather than using Axios.